 - Electric Food Processor extra thin slicer inserted

-- Heat oil in Dutch Oven over medium flame.
+- Heat oil in skillet over medium flame.
 Add onions and salt.
 Stir well so that all the onions are covered with oil.
 Stir again.
 Cook onions until they have released their juices and turned golden brown-stirring occasionally.
 This process can take about 45-60 minutes.

 - Sprinkle flour over onions and stir well for two minutes to cook flour.

 - Add wine, broth and water.
 Stir well.
 Drop in bunch of thyme.
 Bring soup to a boil and reduce to a simmer.
 Place cover on top so that it is partially askew.
 Simmer 45 minutes longer.
 Remove thyme.
 Serve Onion Soup hot.

 - Note: This soup can also be made for Passover.
 Use 1/3 cup kosher for Passover oil and 3 tablespoons potato starch for thickening.
 Use Matzah for a crouton and cover it with Passover Cheese for a dairy meal.